The Toyota C-HR joins the car range as the first mid-sized crossover hybrid from the manufacturer in the UK.

 Toyota's hybrid system will power the crossover, combining a 1.8-litre engine with an efficient electric motor.
 The hybrid should slash emissions to only 90g/km of CO2, which would easily be the lowest figure in the model's segment.
 UK customers also have the option of traditional petrol power via a 1.2-litre engine.

 The C-HR will work just as hard on and off the road.
 To demonstrate the vehicle's potential, Toyota is taking a racing version of the C-HR to the world-famous Nürburgring circuit.

-From only £21,880, visit us to be one of the first drivers in the UK to claim this incredible hybrid crossover.
-You can learn more about the model at our Toyota dealerships in Northallerton, Darlington and Teesside.
+You can learn more about the Toyota C-HR at our Toyota dealerships in Northallerton, Darlington and Teesside.